 - Meanwhile, combine the sugar, corn syrup, salt, with the juniper tea in the saucepan.
 Stir over medium-low heat until sugar dissolves.
 Attach a candy thermometer to side of pan.
 Increase heat and bring syrup to boil.
 Boil, without stirring, until syrup reaches 235ºF, about 8 minutes.

 - With mixer running at low speed, slowly pour hot syrup into gelatin mixture in a thin stream down the side of the bowl (avoid pouring syrup onto whisk, as it may splash)

 - Once all the syrup is added, gradually increase speed to high and beat until mixture is white, fluffy, and very thick, about 15 minutes.
 Add in the vanilla extract if using and beat about 30 seconds longer.
 It will be voluminous & white, begin to pull away from the sides of the bowl, and will fall very slowly in a thick ribbon when the whisk is lifted when done.

 - Scrape marshmallow mixture into prepared pan with a wet spatula (or coated with the nonstick spray).
 Work quickly as it gets harder to work with if it sits.
 And by harder I mean almost impossible.
 Smooth the top with wet spatula, and let stand uncovered at room temperature until firm, about 4 hours or overnight if covered loosely with parchment.

-- Coat large sharp knife (or cookie cutters) with water or nonstick spray.
+- Coat large sharp knife (or cookie cutters) with hot water or nonstick spray.
 Cut marshmallows into squares or other shapes, keeping knife wet or coated.
 Toss each in remaining starch-sugar mixture to coat.
 Transfer marshmallows to rack, shaking off excess mixture.
 Store marshmallows in an airtight container.
-They will keep for about a week or two.
+They will keep for about a week.